evgenyneu/js-evaluator-for-android/README.md

 1. JavaScript code for evaluation.
 1. Wait time *in milliseconds*.
 The function will return `null` if it fails to evaluate JavaScript within the given time period.

 **Warning:** UI thread will be blocked during JavaScript evaluation and the app will appear frozen to the user.
-If JavaScript evaluation takes more than a few seconds the "application not responding" dialog will be presented to the user.
+Moreover, if JavaScript evaluation takes more than a few seconds the "application not responding" dialog will be presented to the user.

 ## Call a JavaScript function